by Matt Slick

 Mormonism and the Bible

 In order to justify its aberrant theology, Mormonism has undermined the authority and trustworthiness of the Bible.
 The 8th Article of Faith from the Mormon Church states, "We believe the Bible to be the word of God as far as it is translated correctly."
 This means that when the Bible contradicts Mormonism, the Bible isn't trustworthy.
 This allows them to say and teach whatever they want even when it contradicts scripture.

 Mormonism is not Christian because it denies that there is only one God, denies the true Gospel, adds works to salvation, denies that Jesus is the uncreated creator, distorts the biblical teaching of the atonement, undermines the authority and reliability of the Bible, says that God used to be a man who came from another planet, that we can become gods, that there is a goddess mother in heaven, etc.

-CARM does not deny that Mormons are decent helpful people and that they do many good things.
-But that isn't what makes someone Christian- nor does putting "Jesus Christ" in your title make you Christian if you deny who Jesus really is.
+CARM does not deny that Mormons are decent, helpful people and that they do many good things.
+But that isn't what makes someone Christian--nor does putting "Jesus Christ" in your title make you Christian if you deny who Jesus really is.
 Jesus said in Matthew 7:21-23, "Not everyone who says to Me, 'Lord, Lord,' shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
-Many will say to Me in that day, 'Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?
+Many will say to Me on that day, 'Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?
 And then I will declare to them, 'I never knew you; depart from Me, you who practice lawlessness!"
 (NKJV).